Contribute to code

 Enable developer mode

-and place it in Retool's folder, the following options
+If you create a file named .dev and place it in Retool's folder, the following options

 are enabled by default: